igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 ### Install effector

-First of all, you need to install the `effector` package.
+First, you need to install the `effector` package.
 See [the official documentation for instructions](https://effector.dev/en/introduction/installation/).

 :::tip
-It is also highly recommended to set up the official [Effector Eslint Plugin](https://eslint.effector.dev/), so it would be easier for you to follow Effector's best practices.
+It is also highly recommended setting up the official [Effector ESlint Plugin](https://eslint.effector.dev/), so it would be easier for you to follow Effector's best practices.
 :::

 Also, it is recommended to read at least some of the Effector's docs, so it is easier to follow the guide.